brodycj/create-react-native-module/README.md

 Options:

-  -V, --version                             output the version number --package-name <packageName>              The module package name to be used in package.json.
+  -V, --version                             output the version number --package-name <packageName>              The package name to be used in package.json.
 Default: react-native-(name in param-case)
   --view                                    Generate the package as a very simple native view component --object-class-name                       The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase)
-  --android-package-id <androidPackageId>   [Android] The Java package identifier used by the Android module (Default: `com.reactlibrary`)
+  --android-package-id <androidPackageId>   The Java package identifier used by the Android module (Default: `com.reactlibrary`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)
   --tvos-enabled                            Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled)
   --github-account <githubAccount>          The github account where the library module is hosted (Default: `github_account`)